dannywexler/zerde/README.md

 | media type with charset | "application/customFormat+json; charset=utf-8" |

 When calling `zparse`, if the unknownContent was not a string, or if no format is specified, or if the specified format is not supported, `zparse` will not modify the passed in content before validating it.
-So if you know you are parsing a `JSON.stringify`-ed string, pass `JSON` as the 3rd arg to `zparse`
+So if you know you are parsing a `JSON.stringify`-ed string, pass `JSON` as the 3rd arg to `zparse`.

 When calling `zstringify`, if no format is specified, or if the specified format is not supported, `zparse` fall back to assuming the format was `JSON`.